yylam0/yylam0/README.md

 🥊 I'm currently enjoying Thai boxing.

-⚡ Fun fact: I can eat more than guys 🍔🥟🍗🌽🍨
+⚡ Fun fact: I can eat more than men 🍔🥟🍗🌽🍨
 <!--
 **yylam0/yylam0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.